robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-hybrid-functional-programming.md

 -	Separate data from logic.
 -	Reduce surprises and side-effects.
 -	Make no assumptions.
--	Favor functional composition over other forms of abstraction.
+-	Favor functional abstraction over other forms of abstraction.
--	Be easy to read, and be consistent.
+-	Be easy to read, be consistent, and use good practices.

 I'll go ahead and cover these, and give some code examples where possible.